Beczheng/datasci_2_manipulation/datasets/README.md

+# Data Folder

-# This is a folder for the datasets
+## This is a folder for the acquired datasets